RubyOps/blog/_posts/2017-05-17-ruby-flush-redis-keys-on-remote-host-from-command-line.md

 ---
 layout: post
-title: Ruby: flush all redis keys on a remote host from command line
+title: Flush all redis keys on a remote host from command line
 tags: [Ruby, Redis]
 ---